The Québec maritime Blog

 Are you planning a vacation in Côte-Nord, in the province of Québec?
 Read on to find out everything you need to know to plan a memorable trip in this region!

 Côte-Nord (which literally means “north shore”) covers an immense, wild and fascinating territory.
-From Tadoussac to Blanc-Sablon and from the St. Lawrence Estuary to northern Québec, Côte-Nord will offer you larger-than-life scenery throughout your trip.
-This is a region known for its whales, northern lights and wide-open spaces, but it’s also home to cultural and historic gems you won’t want to miss.
+From Tadoussac to Blanc-Sablon and from the St. Lawrence Estuary to northern Québec, Côte-Nord will offer you spectacular scenery on a grand scale throughout your trip.
+This is a region known for whale watching, northern lights and wide-open spaces, but it’s also home to cultural and historic gems you won’t want to miss.

 How to get there